Bautistao2/EDA-and-predictor-for-Employee-Eligible-for-Promotion/README.md

 ## 1. Data cleaning and feature engineering:

--Null values were handled located in the level of education and performance score columns -Column labels were renamed for ease of understanding the information.
+- Null values were handled located in the level of education and performance score columns
+- Column labels were renamed for ease of understanding the information.
--Exploratory analysis from the data, create some charts to describe and analyze the data -Describe the pre-processing step, how to extract and create new features, also the reason behind them -Split the data into training and testing with optional portion -Build the models with matching hyperparameter tune, choose the best model -Encoded all categorical features
+- Exploratory analysis from the data, create some charts to describe and analyze the data
+- Describe the pre-processing step, how to extract and create new features, also the reason behind them
+- Split the data into training and testing with optional portion
+- Build the models with matching hyperparameter tune, choose the best model
+- Encoded all categorical features

 ## 2. Exploratory Data Analysis: